FirebaseExtended/auth-without-play-services/README.md

 }
 ```

-To sign in, simply call `signInAnonymously` which returns a `Task`:
+To sign in anonymously, simply call one of the `signIn...` methods on `FirebaseRestAuth`
+such as`signInAnonymously` which returns a `Task`:

 ```kotlin
 auth.signInAnonymously()